CivicActions/guidebook/practice-areas/engineering/security-compliance.md

 IT team system administrators working on CivicActions servers must also:

 -   Take the utmost caution when working on server configuration - document and test each change.
--   Non-urgent yet risky changes (those with significant risk of introducing undesired side-effects) should only be made when the person expects to remain online and available for a while after the change.
+-   Non-urgent yet risky changes (those with significant risk of introducing undesired side-effects) should only be made when the person expects to remain online and available for at leat two hours after the change.
 -   Not work on site/user files as root - but "su" to the account first.
 -   Respect the privacy of server users, avoiding accessing others' personal data such as e-mails.
 -   Work with the IT team to ensure server and backup health is monitored and alerts are responded to promptly.
 -   Ensure offsite backups are transferred and stored only in encrypted form.
--   Ensure the Hurricane Electric and RimuHosting access list (that controls remote hands and physical server access) is maintained.
+-   Ensure the RimuHosting access list (that controls remote hands and physical server access) is maintained.

 ## Continuous Monitoring

 We use tools to support continuous monitoring for performance and efficiency, and to ensure proper operation and security.
 These tools include (not an exhaustive list):

 -   Event and error log capture: auditd (SELinux), fail2ban and AIDE.
--   Continuous monitoring dashboards: LogWatch, LogStash/GrayLog, Nagios, Cloudwatch, Pingdom, StatusCake, OpsGenie and New Relic.
+-   Continuous monitoring dashboards: Cloudwatch, StatusCake, OpsGenie, Splunk and New Relic.
--   Automated security scanning: OpenSCAP, OWASP ZAP, Trivy and Syft (for SBOM creation).
+-   Automated security scanning: OpenSCAP, OWASP ZAP, and Trivy.
+-   Supply chain and Software Bill of Materials (SBOM): Syft and DependencyTrack.

 ## Incident Response

 -   Every project has an Incident Response Team
 -   We ensure that at least one member of the Incident Response Team has access to the Internet at all times.
 -   We train new employees and perform yearly quizzes of employees on the Incident Response procedures.
--   Each project can extend or replace the default IRP.
+-   Each project can extend or replace the default [Incident Response Plan](../../common-practices-tools/security/incident-response-plan.md).